cometdlut/cracktip-detector/README.md

 </table>

-### Step 4: Run `Ridge_analysis.m` in Matlab to find the crack tip position from the detected contours.
+### Step 4: Find the crack tip position from the detected contours.

+Run `Ridge_analysis.m` in Matlab

 * The script superimposes the contours obtained from the ridge detection in different colors on the grayscale image.
 From the pool of contour lines, the script is able to find the crack tip position and highlight it with a red circle.

 * The figures below show the overlaid contour plots and the highlighted plots from two recorded videos.
 As can be seen, the second set of images are more noisy than the images in the first set.
 The noise can result from several factors: lighting, sample preparations, and goodness of fit in Fiji.
 Nevertheless, the script is able to find the position of the crack tip correctly by applying multiple filters.